Do you feel drained, both mentally and physically? Do you feel cynical and even irritable about work and performance? You’re not alone.

 Signs and Symptoms of Burnout

 - Apathy at work: When you’re burnt out at work, you may start to care less about your job responsibilities.
-You start to grow detached from work and may become emotionally distanced from your colleagues.
+You begin to grow detached from work and may become emotionally distanced from your colleagues.

 - Reduced performance: Burnout doesn’t just stop at work.
 It may lead to you being unable to concentrate or carry out everyday tasks in your personal life as well.
 When you’re suffering from burnout, you feel negative about everything.
-This may cause you to slip in any tasks you need to do.
+This may cause you to slip and make mistakes in any tasks you need to do.

 How to Recover from Burnout at Work